 Retirees who own their home need to pay particular attention to the rules regarding homestead exemptions in their state.
 Some states allow you to exempt any amount of equity while others only permit you to exclude a relatively small amount of your home’s value.
-The homestead exemption is currently capped at $22,975 under the federal rules.
 If you’ve built up a substantial amount of equity in your home but live in a state with a low exemption limit, completing your bankruptcy case may require selling the property.

 Retirement Assets and Bankruptcy

 The good thing about filing bankruptcy in retirement for seniors is that your retirement accounts are usually left intact after your case is discharged.
 Assets such as 401(k) plans, 403(b) accounts, pensions and profit-sharing plans are fully exempt under federal law.
-If you’ve got money stashed away in a traditional or Roth IRA, the exemption is capped at $1,245,475 as of 2014.
+If you’ve got money stashed away in a traditional or Roth IRA, the exemption is capped at $1,512,350 after April 1, 2022.

 At the state level, the amount you can exempt varies.
 Generally, seniors can also claim an exemption for specific types of income, including certain life insurance payments, alimony, veteran’s benefits, disability or illness benefits and public assistance.